weberjn/org.openhab.automation.javascripting/src/doc/README.md

 # Programming Hints

-* All Java classes used as JSR 223 script have to inherit from [org.openhab.automation.javascripting.scriptsupport.Script](src/main/java/org/openhab/automation/javascripting/scriptsupport/Script.java)
+* all Java classes used as JSR 223 script have to inherit from [org.openhab.automation.javascripting.scriptsupport.Script](src/main/java/org/openhab/automation/javascripting/scriptsupport/Script.java)

+* When the openHAB ScriptFileWatcher detects a new .java File in conf/automation/jsr223 it is loaded, compiled into memory, parsed for @Rule annotations and the rules are activated.
+Then the onLoad() method is executed.

 * Java Rules do not see other rule classes.
 Each one has its own ClassLoader.